freak2geek/zshrc/README.md

 # zshrc

-A zsh plugin to load local ".zshrc" files from your projects.
+A zsh plugin to load local ".zshrc" files from your project scopes.

 ## Why